Second-half water notice for 2021-22

 In 2018-19, a decision was made to separate the rates and water notices to ease the financial burden on ratepayers.
 Instead of receiving two notices each year with all of the combined charges on one notice, you receive four notices (two for waste and sewerage charges and two for water access and consumption charges) each year.

-Water access charges are levied to recover all of the fixed costs associated with the provision of the water supply system by council.
-These costs include ongoing operation and maintenance costs.
+Water access charges help to recover all of the fixed costs associated with the provision of water supply by council.
+These costs include payments for allocations and licences, ongoing operation and maintenance costs.

 To confirm the accuracy of the meter reading, compare the reading on your water notice to the current reading on your physical water meter (read the black digits only).
 If this is less than the notice reading, please take a photo and send us an email.